 MAG's business model has proven to be successful.
-All games MAG has launched have reached over one million downloads and across the entire portfolio, the company has reached over 350 million players.
+All games MAG has launched have reached over one million downloads, and the company has reached over 350 million players across its entire portfolio.
 MAG continues to develop and market new and existing free-to-play games to a casual audience with the goal of achieving an EBIT margin of at least 20% over time.